zakwilson/hubzilla-core/.homeinstall/README.md

 Hardware

 + Internet connection and router at home
-+ Mini-pc connected to your router (a Raspberry 3 will do it too)
++ Mini-pc connected to your router (a Raspberry 3 will do for very small Hubs)
 + USB drive for backups

 Software